Orange-OpenSource/sstracking_metrics/README.md

 - An optional gating mechanism can be applied during matching to discard predictions that are too far from ground-truth positions.
 Predictions exceeding a distance threshold are counted as FPs.
 - Localization and association metrics are computed only on TPs.
 - Localization accuracy is defined as the percentage of predictions located within a given threshold from the ground truth.
-- Association metrics correspond to a subset of the Higher-Order Tracking Accuracy (HOTA) framework [2].
+- Detection and association metrics correspond to subsets from the Higher-Order Tracking Accuracy (HOTA) metrics [2].

 ---